skyvers/Aged-care/readme.md

   ![remote endpoint](doc_src_img/Chapter2/5.jpg "remote endpoint")

 - Then, Go to collaborate tab of your application and describe changes with comment, click on commit and push button

+  (Note: "Commit will put your changes into your local repo and "Push" sends that changes to remote location)

   ![commit and push](doc_src_img/Chapter2/6.jpg "commit and push")